4GeeksAcademy/master-javascript-programming-exercises/exercises/151-detectOutlierValue/README.md

 2. Function accepts a `string` parameter.

-3. When calling the function, is returns the position the outlier value is, and it should be 1-indexed, not 0-indexed.
+3. When calling the function, it returns the position the outlier value is, and it should be 1-indexed, not 0-indexed.

 ## 📎 Example 1: